 The process becomes more complicated, however, when a client roams from an access point joined to one controller to an access point joined to a different controller.
-It also varies based on whether the controllers are operating on the same subnet.
-Figure 10-2 illustrates inter-controller roaming, which occurs when the controllers' wireless LAN interfaces are on the same IP subnet.
+The process also varies based on whether the controllers are operating on the same subnet.
+Figure 8-2 illustrates inter-controller roaming, which occurs when the controllers' wireless LAN interfaces are on the same IP subnet.

 Note All clients configured with 802.1x/Wi-Fi Protected Access (WPA) security complete a full authentication in order to comply with the IEEE standard.

-Inter-subnet roaming is similar to inter-controller roaming in that the controllers exchange mobility messages on the client roam.
+Inter-subnet roaming is similar to inter-controller roaming in that the controllers exchange mobility messages on how the client roams.
 However, instead of moving the client database entry to the new controller, the original controller marks the client with an "Anchor" entry in its own client database.
 The database entry is copied to the new controller client database and marked with a "Foreign" entry in the new controller.
-The roam remains transparent to the wireless client, and the client maintains its original IP address.
+The roam remains invisible to the wireless client, and the client maintains its original IP address.

-After an inter-subnet roam, data to and from the wireless client flows in an asymmetric traffic path.
+After an inter-subnet roam, data flows in an asymmetric traffic path to and from the wireless client.
 Traffic from the client to the network is forwarded directly into the network by the foreign controller.
 Traffic to the client arrives at the anchor controller, which forwards the traffic to the foreign controller in an EtherIP tunnel.
 The foreign controller then forwards the data to the client.
 If a wireless client roams to a new foreign controller, the client database entry is moved from the original foreign controller to the new foreign controller, but the original anchor controller is always maintained.
 If the client moves back to the original controller, it becomes local again.

 Note Currently, multicast traffic cannot be passed during inter-subnet roaming.
-With this in mind, you would not want to design an inter-subnet network for Spectralink phones that need to send multicast traffic while using push to talk.
+In other words, avoid designing an inter-subnet network for Spectralink phones that need to send multicast traffic while using push to talk.